 An evocative view of the fourth BUS OF YESTERYEAR gathering, at St. Pancras in 1973.
 Over sixty buses and coaches can be counted on the original print here!
 Among London vehicles in their earlier days of preservation can be seen G351, RTL1323, RF10, T792, TD95 and RT1431 in the company of entries from Birmingham, Midland Red, Royal Blue, Blue Bus, West Bromwich, Barton, Aldershot & District, Bournemouth and Halifax plus a good Tilling Group contingent.
-The Leyland TD1 in the foreground was part of the BTC collection then entrusted to the care of the Historic Commercial Vehicle Club.
-It iremains today part of the National collection and now resides at Wroughton I believe.
-I daresay this site has long been commercially developed - can't remember where I was to capture this shot, probably the balcony of a block of flats.
+The Leyland TD1 in the foreground was part of the National collection then entrusted to the care of the Historic Commercial Vehicle Club.
+It iremains so today and now resides at Wroughton I believe.
+I daresay this site has long been commercially developed - my guess is that its the site of the current British Library building.
+I can't remember though where I was to capture this shot, probably the balcony of a block of flats.

-This remarkable old lady is now getting quite close to the status of an octogenerian having first hit the road in October 1935.
+as now attained the status of an octogenarian, having first hit the road in October 1935.
 It is still capable of being confused with a modern bus!
-A few recent minor mechanical problems aside that I understand have now been put right kept her in 2012 as a static exhibit only at her new prestigious London Bus Museum home at Brooklands.
+A few recent mechanical problems aside that I understand have now been put right, kept her in 2012 as a static exhibit only at her new prestigious London Bus Museum home at Brooklands.
 She put in a welcome and (for me) surprise appearance at the recent Staines Transport Fair creating rather a lot of smoke on departure, but this, I recall, was always a feature of her cold starts.
 I very much hope that this wonderful survivor has regained its previous capability of attaining good speed on the A3 (albeit rather noisily).

-This amply evidences a lasting testimony to his dedication.
-I was privileged to know Bill, and to count him as a friend for not far short of forty years so it was a privilege to be invited to renew my acquaintance with Q83 and to take a ride, saddened by the realisation that he was not to be at the wheel, on its seventieth birthday outing in October 2005.
-I'm looking forward to my next trip!
+This amply evidences a lasting testimony to Bill's dedication.
+It was privileged to know him, and to count him as a friend for not far short of forty years so it was a bonus to be invited to renew my acquaintance with Q83 and to take a ride, but be nevertheless saddened by the realisation that he was not to be at the wheel, on its seventieth birthday outing in October 2005.
+I'm looking forward to my next trip.

 *The asking price was £100 and each of us laid out £25 to acquire Q83, which was more money then than can perhaps be easily imagined today (about half my monthly nett salary at the time)..To put inflation over the past four+ decades more into perspective,you could then, if you were a smoker, buy some 9,000 cigarettes for £100 (todays cost £2000+).
 It's interesting to recall too that just to get hold of a copy of the excellent OOC model of it in 2003 cost me nearly £20, and they were on offer in other places for the full £25!